SimonSchwaiger/RL-for-Controller-Parameter-Estimation/README.md

 ## Documentation

-The documentation for the software is provided in HTML form, with the mainpage being *documentation.html*.
-From there, all the relevant sources and documentation is linked.
+The documentation for the software is provided in HTML form, with the mainpage being *documentation/documentation.html*.
+From there, all the relevant sources and documentation are linked.
 Additionally, *documentation.html* provides a quickstart guide to get the application up and running.
 The Docker image is documented in a standalone fashion in a separate [Github repository](https://github.com/SimonSchwaiger/ros-ml-container).

+## Compatibility

+As long as a means of OpenGL is provided for the Bullet simulator, the application should be able to be started using Docker.
+The application was tested on the following hardware and software configuration:

+- **CPU:** Intel Core i7 12700
+- **GPU:** Radeon RX 6700 XT
+- **Host OS:** Ubuntu 20.04 LTS
+- **GPU Driver:** Proprietary amdgpu Driver Version 21.10
+- **Docker Version:** 20.10.16